Network Functions Virtualization Product Guide

 Network functions virtualization (NFV) focuses on addressing problems involved in using proprietary hardware devices.
 With NFV, the necessity to install network-specific equipment is reduced, depending upon the use case requirements and economic benefits.
 The ETSI Industry Specification Group for Network Functions Virtualization (ETSI ISG NFV) sets the requirements, reference architecture, and the infrastructure specifications necessary to ensure virtualized functions are supported.

-Red Hat offers an open-source based cloud-optimized solution to help the Communication Service Providers (CSP) to achieve IT and network convergence.
-Red Hat adds NFV features such as SR-IOV and DPDK-OVS to Red Hat OpenStack.
+Red Hat is offering an open-source based cloud-optimized solution to help the Communication Service Providers (CSP) to achieve IT and network convergence.
+Red Hat adds NFV features such as single root I/O virtualization (SR-IOV) and Open vSwitch with Data Plane Development Kit (OVS-DPDK) to Red Hat OpenStack.

 2.2.
 NFV ETSI Architecture and Components

-In general, NFV platform has the following components:
+In general, a network functions virtualization (NFV) platform has the following components:

 - Virtualized Network Functions (VNFs) - the software implementation of network functions, such as routers, firewalls, load balancers, broadband gateways, mobile packet processors, servicing nodes, signalling, location services, and so on.